 Exercise regularly:

-• Exercise helps reduce insulin resistance by increasing the sensitivity of cells to insulin.
-Regular physical activity, such as walking, running, swimming or weight training, is beneficial.
+- Exercise helps reduce insulin resistance by increasing cellular sensitivity to insulin.
+Regular physical activity, such as walking, running, swimming, or strength training, is beneficial.

-• Stress can influence glucose levels and insulin resistance.
+- Stress can affect glucose levels and insulin resistance.
 Relaxation, meditation, and other stress management techniques can be helpful.

 Control alcohol consumption: